Programs and Resources

 My Brother's Keeper (MBK)

 Based on President Obama's initiative, my Brother's Keeper will focus on men of color at Wentworth.
 This initiative focuses on brotherhood, academics, and professional success.
 MBK also provides participants with professional and social opportunities as well as academic and personal support throughout the year.

 The Center for Diversity and Social Justice Programs employs students throughout the year.
-These Diversity Advocates plan interactive and passive programs to educate students on issues of diversity and social justice.
+These ambassadors plan interactive and passive programs to educate students on issues of diversity and social justice.

-SMART training is a program to educate everyone on campus about LGTBQ concepts, ideas, and terminology as well as providing training on how to support LGBTQ individuals in the Wentworth community and beyond.
+SMART training is a program to educate everyone on campus about LGBTQIA+ concepts, ideas, and terminology as well as providing training on how to support LGBTQIA+ individuals in the Wentworth community and beyond.
 Learn more about SMART training.